UserIsBlank/lunar-lander/README.md

 ### Visualizing the Results

 After training, you can visualize the agent's performance by running the `visualize.py` script.
 This script renders a video of the lunar landing using the trained agent.

 ---

-## Code Structure

-The project is organized into the following files:

-- `dqn.py`: Contains the implementation of the neural network (`Network`), replay memory (`ReplayMemory`), and the DQN agent (`Agent`).
-- `train.py`: The main script for training the DQN agent.
-- `visualize.py`: A script to visualize the trained agent's performance.
-- `utils.py`: Contains utility functions for rendering and displaying videos.

----